Intro-to-SE-Lab-Fall-21-Section-2/Group_3/README.md

 To get this repo working, you will need python3 installed. you will also need the django web framework -> "pip install django".
+Next you will need to run "pip install pyzmail36" and "pip install imapclient".
+Before running, you must create migrations.
+Type "python3 manage.py makemigrations" and then "python3 manage.py migrate".
 To run, go into the emailClient directory and type "python3 manage.py runserver" Use and Sequence diagrams